By: Thangam Debbonaire / The Financial Times

 The protection of culture has a low priority in politics.
 All over the world, large sums of money are generated from the removal, trafficking and illegal trade of artifacts from ancient temples and monuments.
 Antiquities and sculptures of religious or cultural significance and artistic grandeur have become commodities.
 There are international treaties and national laws to address this, but it continues to happen.

-One example is the failure to prevent the looting, trafficking and trade of Syrian artifacts under the regime of Bashar al-Assad.
-Syria is now in dire need of funds to develop a sustainable economy and create jobs.
-Tourism can be a way for this: its cultural heritage would undoubtedly attract visitors from all over the world.
-International aid funding, which rightly prioritizes essential needs such as health, could be expanded to support cultural revitalization as well.
-In the current post-Assad context, there is an opportunity – however fragile – to promote the unofficial 18th Sustainable Development Goal in ways led and managed by Syrian civil society.
-It would also provide employment opportunities for locals as the country recovers from decades of repression, conflict and economic destruction.
+One example is the failure to prevent the looting, trafficking and trade of Syrian artefacts under the regime of Bashar al-Assad.
+Syria now desperately needs the means to develop a sustainable economy and create jobs.
+Tourism could be one way to do this: its cultural heritage would undoubtedly attract visitors from all over the world.
+International aid funding, which rightly prioritises essential needs such as health, could be expanded to support cultural revitalisation.
+In the current post-Assad context, there is an opportunity – however fragile – to promote the informal Sustainable Development Goal 18, in ways led and managed by Syrian civil society.
+This would also provide employment opportunities for locals as the country recovers from decades of repression, conflict and economic devastation.

 Another potential benefit is repairing the damage of colonialism and slavery.
 This is not just about money.
 The return of brutally taken antiquities, changing the way stories are told, cooperation between museums of former colonizing and former colonized countries are all part of this.
 The inclusion of culture in the SDGs can highlight this.